top of page

 How to fix it:

-• Clean the track thoroughly (use a track brush like this one)
+• Clean the track thoroughly — a track cleaning brush makes this much easier and gets into the rail grooves properly

-• Adjust the rollers with a screwdriver to raise/lower the door
+• Adjust the rollers with a screwdriver to raise or lower the door until it sits level

 • Check if the lock now clicks into place when fully closed